projectfluent/fluent.js/docs/api.md

 Currently available event types:

- - `ready` - fired when all resources are available and the Context instance is ready to be used.
+ - `ready` - fired when all resources are available and the `Context` instance is ready to be used.
 This event is also fired after each change to locale order (retranslation).

- - `error` - fired when the Context instance encounters an error like:
+ - `error` - fired when an error occurs which prevents the `Context` instance from working correctly or when the existing translations are buggy.
-   - entity could not be retrieved,
-   - entity could not be found in the current locale,
-   - entity value could not be evaluated to a string.

 The error object is passed as the first argument to `callback`.
+These errors
+   include:

+   - native JavaScript errors (`TypeError`, `ReferenceError` etc.),

+   - `Context.RuntimeError`, when an entity is missing or broken in all supported locales;  in this case, L20n will show the the best available fallback of the requested entity in the UI:  the source string as found in the resource, or the identifier.

+   - `Context.TranslationError`, when the translation is present but broken in one of supported locales;  the `Context` instance will try to retrieve a fallback translation from the next locale in the fallback chain,

+   - `Parser.Error`, when L20n is unable to parse the syntax of a resource; this might result in entities being broken which in turn can lead to above error being emitted.

- - `debug` - fired when an unknown JS error is thrown in the async code.
-The error object is passed as the first argument to `callback`.
+ - `warning` - fired when a less serious error occurs from which the `Context` instance can recover gracefully and try to fetch a translations from a fallback locale.
+The error object is passed as the first argument to `callback` and can be one of the following:

+   - `Context.Error`, when there are problems with setting up resources (e.g. a 404 error when fetching a resource file, or recursive `import` statements in resource files),

+   - `Context.TranslationError`, when there is a missing translation in one of supported locales;  the `Context` instance will try to retrieve a fallback translation from the next locale in the fallback chain,

+   - `Compiler.Error`, when L20n is unable to evaluate an entity to a string; there are two types of errors in this category: `Compiler.ValueError`, when L20n can still try to use the literal source string of the entity as fallback, and `Compiler.IndexError` otherwise.

 ### ctx.removeEventListener(event: String, callback: Function)